 Attendee Hub

 The Attendee Hub supports guest engagement in both virtual and in-person settings.
-It includes tools that help people join sessions, chat, and follow the event schedule.
+It offers tools that help people join sessions, chat, and follow the event schedule.
 The plan includes:

 -